 I also requested a new tomato cage system for hubby to work on.
 The metal ones you buy at your local hardware store just can’t handle the weight of the tomato plants.
 I can’t wait to show you what he has come up with!

 I tried a new variety of cucumber this year called Sugar Crunch Hybrid by Burpee.
 I was looking for a variety which would hold up to the mildew diseases we have here.
 The vines grew very well, held up well against the mildew will disease and produced a ton of blooms.
 I loved the taste of these.
 Really crunchy and they don’t grow huge like some cucumber varieties will do.
 Long and skinny.
 I have found a new cucumber to grow.

 Blackberries are still producing with gusto on my little bush.
 I go out almost every day and grab a handful for my yogurt or cereal in the morning.
 Check out the thorns!!

 Since I am a frugal gardener, I love receiving starters of plants from other gardeners.
 I don’t know what variety this blackberry bush is but it came from a very old heritage Florida plant.
 And it has thorns.
 Lots of them.
 I don’t have to worry about birds or squirrels stealing berries from that bush.
 You have to be really careful pulling off the berries.
 When the berries stop producing, I will grab my heavy-duty gloves, to trim the bush back.

-There are a lot of new varieties out in the garden world which don’t have thorns.
+There are a lot of new varieties out in the garden world which doesn’t have thorns.
 Just make sure you get a variety for your zone.
 Blackberry bushes love to trail, so if you have a fenced area, let them grow on it.
 Not only is it a lovely bush to look at but their blooms are really pretty in the spring.

 Watermelon plants are really growing right now and I am finally seeing little melons producing.
 Its July and this is just now starting?
 Last year I was picking the watermelons in June, as shown in the picture above!!
 Another head scratchier.